AT A GLANCE:

 The creator of such iconic Tuscan wines as Tignanello and Solaia, the Antinori family has been committed to the art of winemaking since 1385, when Giovanni di Piero Antinori became a member of the Arte Fiorentina dei Vinattieri, the Florentine Winemakers’ Guild.
 The 26 generations of winemaking history have now been opened to the public through the dazzling Antinori nel Chianti Classico winery and museum complex in San Casciano in Val di Pesa, Loc.
 Bargino.

 A unique example of contemporary architecture that fits seamlessly into the landscape of the rolling Tuscan hills, the Antinori winery is as unusual as it is fascinating as a structure.
 Its most spectacular feature is an elegant spiral staircase that connects the building’s three levels.
 The cellar, meanwhile, has more of a feel of a place of worship than a place for storing wines.
 This is a place where visitors will be seduced by the finest Tuscan wines, the Marchesi Antinori classic and contemporary art collections, the charming Rinuccio 1180 restaurant and plenty more besides.

 Timeless Tuscan hills

-There are various ways to enjoy your visit, guided or unguided.
+There are various ways to enjoy your visit.
 It would certainly be worth booking in at the restaurant, Rinuccio 1180.
 This superb bistro-style restaurant is located on the roof of the winery.
 The views of the timeless Tuscan hillside from here are simply breathtaking, from the olive groves to the historic churches to the noble vineyards planted with Chianti Classico’s signature grape variety, Sangiovese.